Date Thesis Awarded

 Honors Thesis -- Access Restricted On-Campus Only

 Passwords play a critical role in online authentication.
 Unfortunately, passwords suffer from two seemingly intractable problems: password cracking and password theft.
 In this paper, we propose PasswordAgent, a new password hashing mechanism that utilizes both a salt repository and a browser plug-in to secure web logins with strong passwords.
 Password hashing is a technique that allows users to remember simple low-entropy passwords and have them hashed to create high-entropy secure passwords.
 PasswordAgent generates strong passwords by enhancing the hash function with a large random salt.
 With the support of a salt repository, it gains a much stronger security guarantee than existing mechanisms.
 PasswordAgent is not vulnerable to offline attacks, and it provides stronger protection against password theft.
 Moreover, PasswordAgent offers usability advantages over existing hash-based mechanisms, while maintaining users' familiar password entry paradigm.
 We build a prototype of PasswordAgent and conduct usability experiments.

 Strahs, Benjamin, "Secure Passwords Through Enhanced Hashing" (2009).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 242.